-Set rop to op rounded to an integer. mpfr_rint rounds to the nearest representable integer in the given direction rnd, mpfr_ceil rounds to the next higher or equal representable integer, mpfr_floor to the next lower or equal representable integer, mpfr_round to the nearest representable integer, rounding halfway cases away from zero (as in the roundTiesToAway mode of IEEE 754-2008), and mpfr_trunc to the next representable integer toward zero.
+Set rop to op rounded to an integer. mpfr_rint rounds to the nearest representable integer in the given direction rnd, and the other five functions behave in a similar way with some fixed rounding mode:

+- mpfr_ceil: to the next higher or equal representable integer (like mpfr_rint with MPFR RNDU); - mpfr_floor to the next lower or equal representable integer (like mpfr_rint with MPFR RNDD); - mpfr_round to the nearest representable integer, rounding halfway cases away from zero (as in the roundTiesToAway mode of IEEE 754-2008); - mpfr_roundeven to the nearest representable integer, rounding halfway cases with the even-rounding rule (like mpfr_rint with MPFR_RNDN); - mpfr_trunc to the next representable integer toward zero (like mpfr_rint with MPFR RNDZ).